graymeta/terraform-aws-irisanywhere/README.md

 ### Creating DNS for the Iris ASG load balancer
 Create a DNS record for your Iris Anywhere implementation.
 A CNAME pointing to the load balancer.

+### Indexing Your Assets
+#Prerequisite:
+Insure AWC CLI is installed on the admin server